concord-consortium/report-service/server/README.md

 * Start ssh tunnel if needed (see above)
 * Run `source .env` (created in step above) to load the environment variables
 * Run `docker compose up` (or `docker-compose up` for older Docker installs) to start the MySQL database
+* If this is the first time running the app run `mix ecto.create` to create the database
 * Start Phoenix endpoint with `mix phx.server` or inside IEx with `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.